burnedikt/chrome-find-that-tab/README.md

 ## Setup

-Make sure to run `bower install && npm install` before starting to contribute to this extension.
+Make sure to run `npm install` before starting to contribute to this extension.

 ## Developing